ashlopez/calc/02-week/chrome_extension/README.md

 Each extension has a file, **manifest.json**, which specifies the extension's name, description, associated files, and permissions required.
 This file is written in JSON, a structured data format that uses the same syntax as a JavaScript object.

+We will use a JavaScript API called [*chrome.tabs*](https://developer.chrome.com/extensions/tabs).

-## Goals
+## Objectives

 - Understand how a Chrome extension works.

+- Understand how to select multiple HTML elements and assign events to them using a for loop.

 - Understand how JavaScript can be injected into a website to affect its DOM.

 - Use JavaScript events to add functionality to a Chrome extension.

-- Read and apply the chrome.tabs JavaScript API documentation.
+- Read and apply the [*chrome.tabs*](https://developer.chrome.com/extensions/tabs) JavaScript API documentation.

 ## Challenges